 If the change is from active to inactive, the form must be submitted no later than ten (10) days after the change.

-The failure to accurately report changes in operating status is a permit violation. /Terminating Coverage
+The failure to accurately report changes in operating status is a permit violation.

+Non-portable facilities are considered nonoperating for fee purposes if they conduct their activities for less than ninety cumulative days during a calendar year.

+Non-portable asphalt and/or concrete producing facilities are considered nonoperating for fee purposes if they do not produce any asphalt and/or concrete during the calendar year.
+Nonoperating sites that become active for only concrete and/or asphalt production will be assessed a prorated fee for the actual time inactive.

+Portable facilities must commit to being shut down for a minimum of twelve calendar months before the status can be changed to nonoperating for fee purposes.

+Terminating Coverage

 A Permittee may request termination (cancellation) of permit coverage for a closed site by submitting a “Change Request Form” (ECY 070-32).
 In addition to discontinuing all activities at the site, the Permittee must complete restoration of the site.

 A mining site is considered restored when DNR has completely released the reclamation bond or the site has been reclaimed to the satisfaction of the Ecology permit manager and local jurisdiction, if required.
-If the site is not subject to DNR reclamation, the mining site is considered restored when the site has been reclaimed to the satisfaction of the Ecology permit manager and local jurisdiction, if required.
+If the site is not subject to Department of Natural Resources reclamation, the mining site is considered restored when the site has been reclaimed to the satisfaction of the Ecology permit manager and local jurisdiction, if required.

 Processing sites (includes concrete and asphalt batch operations) are considered restored when processing equipment has been removed and the Ecology permit manager determines the site has been returned to an appropriate condition.

-Permittees that operated a portable facility at one or more locations in Washington State may terminate statewide permit coverage if the Permittee is in compliance with S9.B.4 S12.B.2 at all sites where they have operated a portable facility under this permit.
+Permittees that operated a portable facility at one or more locations in Washington State may terminate statewide permit coverage if the Permittee is in compliance with S12.B.2 at all sites where they have operated a portable facility under this permit.

-If the Permittee is prohibited by law from accessing the site to complete site restoration, the Permittee may request termination by submitting to Ecology a “Change Request Form” (ECY 070-32) along with documentation of the Permittee’s inability to access the site.Transferring Permit Coverage
+If the Permittee is prohibited by law from accessing the site to complete site restoration, the Permittee may request termination by submitting to Ecology a “Change Request Form” (ECY 070-32) along with documentation of the Permittee’s inability to access the site.

-See condition G19 and Ecology Change Request Form
+Permittees must comply with all conditions, including fee payment, in this permit until Ecology terminates permit coverage.

+Transferring Permit Coverage

+A Permittee may request a transfer of permit coverage by submitting a “Change Request Form” (ECY 070-32).
+See condition G19.

 GENERAL CONDITIONS